All Episodes

 This bill, I think, is more likely to make the crisis worse than it is better because it's so expensive.

-So we could come back with the new Congress, which unfortunately is a result of all this, we'll have fewer Democrats, but it'll still have a Democratic majorities.
+So we could come back with the new Congress, which unfortunately, as a result of all this, will have fewer Democrats, but it'll still have Democratic majorities.

-We could come back with a new Congress, and we could pass a bill, which we had on the Senate floor last week that would ensure people faster, even though it's delayed by a year and a half than the bill that's gonna be passed in the Senate.
+We could come back with a new Congress and we could pass a bill, which we had on the Senate floor last week, that would insure people faster, even though it's delayed by a year and a half, than the bill that's going to be passed in the Senate.

 Howard Dean making the case for opposing this health care bill.